tyson-swetnam/bighorns/README.md

 We will [point sample](https://pvanb.wordpress.com/2010/02/15/sampling-raster-values-at-point-locations-in-qgis/) the daily average (global irradiation) for the heat load index of the site, as well as the topographic metrics of each GPS collar location.

+For the daily/hourly solar models, I am thinking of using the [r.out.xyz](https://grass.osgeo.org/grass72/manuals/r.out.xyz.html) function in a python script

+Essentially, I'll parse the .csv file line by line for its longitude and latitude (X,Y) coordinates, the date and the hour of the GPS collar transmission.

+I will then run the r.out.xyz with an $X $Y $DAY $HOUR wildcard to select the location and the appropriate raster to sample from the directory.

+The results will be written to an output CSV file.

 |r.sun|Direct Radiation (daily)|Radiation (hourly)|Radiation (monthly)|
 |-----|------------------------|------------------|-------------------|
 |Units| w m2 | | | |